 At the end of the war Obersalzberg was heavily bombed, although the tunnel network which had been built prevented many deaths and Hitler's Eagle's Nest was untouched.
 Post-war some of the land was used as an Armed Forces Recreation Area for the US army.

-In the hamlet of Obersalzberg, the wartime bunkers can still be visited as part of a visit to the Obersalzberg Documentation Centre near the start of the bus services up to the Kehlstein.
+In the hamlet of Obersalzberg, the wartime bunkers can still be visited as part of a visit to the Obersalzberg Documentation Centre (Dokumentation Obersalzberg) near the start of the bus services up to the Kehlstein.
 (The Berghof, Hitler's residence in Obersalzberg, was razed to the ground.)

 The Documentation Centre was built in 1999 and, as their website says, is "a place of learning and remembrance relating to the history of Obersalzberg and the National Socialist dictatorship".
 As well as the exhibitions for visitors, the centre attempts to counter right-wing extremism by means of education and research.

 It is open all week from April until October and closed on Mondays in the winter.

 The Berchtesgaden National Park was opened in the 1970s and is Germany's only alpine park.

 The area around the Königssee lake and the Watzmann mountain had been protected by earlier projects but in the 1960s the plans were threatened by proposals by the local communities to build a cable car up the Watzmann.